smithsa/smithsa-jekyll/_posts/2018-08-05-10-tips-for-web-accessiblity-part-1.markdown

 ```

 ## Wrapping It Up
 As you can see, these are very simple tips to implement in your website to make them more accessible and provide an overall improvement.
 The best part, there’s More!
 Stay tuned for part 2, where we will continue going over practical tips for developing accessible websites.
-Getting into more accessibility principles, I will be touching upon ARIA, skip links, and form labels.
+Getting into more accessibility principles, I will be touching upon ARIA, skip links, form labels, and font sizes.